Published 2025-01-06.

 - Evaluation Procedure For Git LFS Servers

-7 articles are still in process.
+6 articles are still in process.

 Instructions for typing along are given for Ubuntu and WSL/Ubuntu.
 If you have a Mac, most of this information should be helpful.

-This Page Probably Contains Errors
+This Article Probably Contains Errors

-This page is incomplete and may contain errors.
+This article is incomplete and may contain errors.
 It has been published to allow collaboration with fact-checkers.
 Not all of these scenarios might make sense to attempt to review.
 Do not rely on this information yet.

 I evaluated several Git LFS servers.
 Scripts and procedures common to each evaluation are described in this article.
 This article concludes with a brief outline of the procedure followed for each of the Git LFS servers that I chose to evaluate.